survivant/quarkus/extensions/resteasy-reactive/rest/runtime/README.md

 *** Spec inconsistencies

-- `ResponseBuilder.location(URI)` doc says relativise to request, but TCK tests relative to base
+- `ResponseBuilder.location(URI)` doc says relativize to request, but TCK tests relative to base
-- `ResponseBuilder.location(URI)` doc says relativise using `UriInfo` but not available for client API
+- `ResponseBuilder.location(URI)` doc says relativize using `UriInfo` but not available for client API
 - `Response.readEntity` says entity stream should be closed, but TCK checks that the `Response` is closed instead
 - `Response.readEntity` says entity can be retrieved by call to `getEntity()` but TCK closes the `Response`, which forbids calls to `getEntity()`
 - `Response.getEntity` does not mention that the response being closed forbids getting an already read entity, but TCK checks that
-- It's crazy that if there's a client `RequestFilter` that calls `abortWith(Response)`, we have to serialise the entity to run the response filter/interceptors
+- It's crazy that if there's a client `RequestFilter` that calls `abortWith(Response)`, we have to serialize the entity to run the response filter/interceptors
 - `AbstractMultivaluedMap.putAll(MultivaluedMap)` will add the parameter's `List` values without copying, directly to the store, which means that further calls to `addAll()` will modify those lists, effectively having both maps share their mutable `List` storage.
 - `MultivaluedMap` is missing `addAll(MultivaluedMap)` to complete `putAll`
-- The TCK in JAXRSClient0162 tests sending pre-serialised JSON strings as JSON, and so the JSON serialiser had to be modified to not serialise String entities, but that's wrong, because it will properly serialise Boolean, Number and any Object type.
-Also if you deserialise a JSON string value `"foo"` you will get `foo` without the quotes, whereas with this fix, if we now send a `foo` String value as JSON it will be sent raw (assumed pre-serialised) so this is not regular.
-We should always serialise string values as JSON string values, and introduce a `SerialisedJsonString` type to mark pre-serialised
+- The TCK in JAXRSClient0162 tests sending pre-serialized JSON strings as JSON, and so the JSON serializer had to be modified to not serialize String entities, but that's wrong, because it will properly serialize Boolean, Number and any Object type.
+Also if you deserialize a JSON string value `"foo"` you will get `foo` without the quotes, whereas with this fix, if we now send a `foo` String value as JSON it will be sent raw (assumed pre-serialized) so this is not regular.
+We should always serialize string values as JSON string values, and introduce a `SerializedJsonString` type to mark pre-serialized
   JSON strings.
-Possibly even just `RawString` to make sure no serialise will modify them.
+Possibly even just `RawString` to make sure no serializer will modify them.
 - Request Cookies are based on https://tools.ietf.org/html/rfc2109 which have the clients send cookie params to the server, using `$`-prefixed parameter names, but it was obsoleted in https://tools.ietf.org/html/rfc2965 and then in https://tools.ietf.org/html/rfc6265, which does not send cookie params to the server and those params are not `$`-prefixed anymore.